SandipanMajhi/Best-Buddy-Genome-Assembler/README.md

 MATCH_LENGTH READ3
 MATCH_LENGTH READ4
 ```
 The assembled reads are in the file `output.txt`.
 This contains the starting read name and the sequence followed by it.
+The sample `output.txt`file present here was the output obtained from the sample fastq file.
+Here `bmr.txt` and `unitigs.txt` are sample files created in the intermediate steps of the main driver code `main.py`.